Floorp-Projects/Floorp/netwerk/docs/dns/dns-over-https-trr.rst

   - CONFIRM_DISABLED: We are in this state if the browser is in TRR-only mode, or if the confirmation was explicitly disabled via pref.

 The state machine for the confirmation is defined in the `HandleConfirmationEvent` method in `TRRService.cpp`.

+If strict fallback mode is enabled, Confirmation will set a flag to refresh our connection to the provider.

 Excluded domains
 ----------------